TREC Finances

 The Lizzie Lowy Culture Abroad Grant (London Semester longTREC Only)

 The grant is to support students who ordinarily may struggle to afford to have a culture/education abroad experience but are passionate about doing so.
-This initiative will be delivered by Student Universe and AES.
-We will offer a 500 USD flight voucher applicable to the programme dates which will support students to cover some of their travel expenses.
-In 2023, we aim to deploy 10.000 USD (therefore 20 students) from 20 Universities in the US will be granted an opportunity to receive the fund and make their study abroad dream come true.
+This initiative will be delivered by Student Universe and AES, who will offer a 500 USD flight voucher applicable to the programme dates which will support students to cover some of their travel expenses.
 Once the University has decided on the student, their details will be sent to AES where the team will instigate the process of issuing the travel voucher with Student Universe.

 AASAP/UK Lord Acton Memorial Scholarship